klaytn/klaytn-docs/docs/klaytn/design/transaction-fees/transaction-fees.md

 | SmartContractExecution | TxGasContractExecution + PayloadGas + KeyValidationGas |
 | Cancel | TxGasCancel + KeyValidationGas |

-KeyValidationGas is defined as below based on key type,
+KeyValidationGas is defined as below based on the key type,

 | Key Type | Gas |
 | :--- | :--- |